How to use Segment events to power Knock

 🚨

-Remember: if you send Knock an event that includes a recipient that has not yet been identified in Knock, our system will not generate a workflow run for that user.
+Remember: if you send Knock an event that includes a recipient not yet identified in Knock, our system will not generate a workflow run for that user.

 Inline identify users in a Segment event

-In cases where you send a Segment event to Knock with recipients that may not yet have been identified into our system, it's good practice to inline identify your users.
+In cases where you send a Segment event to Knock with recipients who may not yet have been identified in our system, it's good practice to inline identify your users.
 By inline identifying your users within your Segment events, you ensure that those users are identified in Knock when your event triggers a workflow.

 As an example, take the user-signed-up event below.
 We're currently mapping the properties.recipients field to the recipients field of our workflow in Knock.
 If we send this event to Knock before the user with id sam10 has been identified, the user will not be notified.

-To ensure that the user is notified, we'd change the id reference in recipients to a complete user object, as in the example below.
-This way Knock has all the information it needs to identify the user during workflow runtime.
+To ensure the user is notified, we'd change the id reference in recipients to a complete user object, as in the example below.
+This way, Knock has all the information it needs to identify the user during workflow runtime.

 You can learn more about inline identification in our users concept guide.